spectreconsole/spectre.console/docs/input/index.md

 ## Spectre.Console.Testing

 * Spectre.Console has been developed with unit testing in mind.
-The Spectre.Console library itself is covered by an extensive test suite, project maintainers require test coverage for all new commits, and the same extension points and test harnesses used internally are made available to you.
+The Spectre.Console library itself is covered by an extensive test suite, project maintainers require test coverage for all new commits, and the same extension points and test harnesses used internally for testing are available to you.

 * The [Unit Testing](cli/unit-testing) page provides instructions for testing a Spectre.Console application.